“Replication is an enzyme governed process, in which new DNA molecule is formed by the process of semi-conservative DNA replication.”

 Another important protein is the sliding clamp.
 No one is talking about it, but it is important.
 The sliding clamp present on the base of DNA polymerase holds the enzyme and prevents slip-off.

 The ring-shaped sliding-clamp helps in DNA polymerase progression until it completes the lagging strand synthesis.
-It helps sliding polymerase efficiently on DNA strands without hurdles.
+It helps slide polymerase efficiently on DNA strands without hurdles.

 Topoisomerase I and II unwind the single-stranded and double-stranded DNA simultaneously and remove the tension on the rest of the DNA.
 Let me explain it to laymen, when DNA replication progresses, by unwinding, the remaining DNA gets twisted and ultimately stops replication.